 This, of course, is not the first-time stereotypes of cultural groups have been created by economic interests to achieve their goals.

-An equally extreme view holds that California was a pristine landscape, untouched by humans prior to European settlement - a wilderness.
+An equally extreme view holds that California was a pristine landscape, untouched by humans prior to European settlement.
 This view is understandably seen as an insult by Indigenous Peoples, erasing their past as the dominant culture has been attempting to do for centuries.

 A more accurate view of "Wilderness" is as a legal term that defines and protects natural landscapes that Euro-American colonists have not been able to exploit and destroy.